bhudelson/TipKick/README.md

 # TipKick
-This is an iOS tip calculator application created as part of the prework for [CodePath](http://codepath.com/).

 TipKick, allows users to input a numeric amount, select from preset tip percentages, and calculate a total bill amount.
 The calculator also allows users to split the total bill between 2-10 people.

-#### Time spent
-12 hours spent in total

 #### Completed user stories